What are the general requirements for admission to master’s degree graduate programs?

-In the summer, Lynchburg College offers a series of 3-and 6-week classes.
+In the summer, University of Lynchburg offers a series of 3-and 6-week classes.
 3-week classes typically meet 2.5-3.0 hours per day either in the mornings or in the late afternoons.
 6-week classes typically meet twice a week in the late afternoons or early evenings.
 The DPT schedule reflects full-time (daily) attendance.

 What support services are available to international graduate students?

 Upon admissions to the College, students will receive support from their assigned advisor and from the Center for Global Education ( or 1.434.544.8688).
 In addition, information about various campus support services can be found online on the orientation web page.

 Students can use the Greater Lynchburg Transit Company bus service with no-charge by showing their University of Lynchburg ID card.
 The bus picks up at the main entrance of the College and also at Vernon Street at designated times and will take students to a limited number of locations in Lynchburg.
 A copy of the current GLTC bus schedule may be picked up outside the Office of Student Activities in Hundley Hall.